DaveSailors/virtual-automations/awscli/README.md

  - Click on the "Connect" button at the top
  - copy/paste the ssh command onto the command line in the directory with the .pem file
  -  hit ENTER
- - you should be logged in.. no password is needed with the key.
+ - you should now be logged ini to the Bastion host at Amazon.. no password is needed with the key.